-The subject of life insurance can send shivers up the spines of the most hardened businesspeople.
-After all, no one likes to consider their own mortality.
-But there are benefits to business life insurance that deserve serious consideration and are too often overlooked.
+The subject of life insurance can send shivers up the spines of the most hardened businesspeople; however, life insurance has many business benefits that deserve serious consideration and are too often overlooked.
 Life insurance by its nature protects against the ultimate unanticipated event — and success in business relies on anticipating the unexpected.

 Here are some common ways to ensure your business is protected if the worst should happen.

 A successful business partnership, like any good relationship, is based on how the personalities of the partners interact and the way each partner complements the other.
 This is one of many reasons changing partners is more complicated than changing socks.

 Buy-sell agreements recognize the value of the partnership and work to ensure that in the event a partner leaves the relationship, the remaining partner will have the opportunity to buy them out rather than being forced to accept a new partner who may not be to their liking.

 Buy-sell agreements protect each partner’s interest by using contractual terms to determine the value of a partner’s share.
 A well-written buy-sell agreement will also have trigger mechanisms that compel a partner to relinquish his or her shares.
 Triggers can include disability, retirement, and death.
 In the event of death, the deceased partner’s heirs are required to cede control to the surviving partner or partners in accordance with the terms of the buy-sell agreement.

 Death is seldom an anticipated event.
 Sure, we all know we’re going to die at some point, but we don’t think it’s going to happen any time soon, and certainly not while we are in our prime.
 Still, it happens, and when it occurs in a business partnership the surviving partner may not be financially equipped to buy out the deceased partner’s heirs.

 The solution to the death problem in a buy-sell agreement is to fund the agreement with life insurance.